ORDER RE-OPENING ESTATE PURSUANT TO 15-12-1008, C-2026

 2. Begin by entering the case number and the name of the deceased in the designated fields.
 This information is crucial for identifying the estate.

-3. In the section regarding the petitioner, ensure you provide your name and contact details accurately, as this identifies you as an interested person.
+3. In the section regarding the petitioner, ensure you provide your name and contact details accurately.
+This identifies you as an interested person as defined by law.

 4. Specify the reasons for re-opening the estate in the provided space.
-You can select options like 'to distribute property' or add any other relevant purposes.
+You can check options like 'to distribute property' or add any other relevant purposes.

 5. Fill in the personal representative's details, including their name, addresses, email, and phone numbers.
 This individual will manage estate affairs.

-6. Indicate whether the personal representative will serve with or without bond and specify if administration is supervised or unsupervised.
+6. Indicate whether the personal representative will serve with or without bond and specify any restrictions on their powers and duties.

 Start using our platform today to streamline your document editing and signing process for free!